 At Lignica in 1241, Polish troops under Duke Henry the Pious stopped the invasion of Western Europe by Tartar hordes.
 Henry the Pious was killed.
-In this battle the Tartars used choking vapors that had the same effect as poison gas.
+In this battle the Tartars used choking vapors that had an effect similar to that of poison gas.